How to Live Stream Remotely without Wifi or Ethernet in 2024

 Using a satellite truck for streaming live is “the nuclear option.”
 It’s overkill in most situations, but it’s sure to get the job done.
 Satellite trucks provide extremely fast internet connections from anywhere with sufficient sky coverage.
 They are also nearly impossible to interrupt.
 Only the worst weather conditions can temporarily block transmissions.

 However, satellite trucks are also incredibly expensive.
-Renting one cost thousands of dollars, and renting access to a satellite adds several hundred dollars more per hour.
+Renting one costs thousands of dollars, and renting access to a satellite adds several hundred dollars more per hour.
 Satellite trucks are great solutions for large-scale broadcasting, but broadcasters with small budgets may not be able to access these.

 Network Bonding